Kevin De León to Attend City Council Meeting Days After Scuffle With Activist

 “My hope was that he'd be pacified, de-escalate, decompress. and then, I let him go,” de León said.

-Councilman de León says the now-viral video, showing a violent scuffle between himself and a community activist named Jason Reedy, only tells part of the story.
+Councilman de León says the now-viral video shot Friday, showing a violent scuffle between himself and a community activist named Jason Reedy, only tells part of the story.
+Video shows the council member shoving someone in what appears to be a hallway, nearly falling to the ground.

-In it, you can see a crowd following de León to an exit after a Christmas toy giveaway event at a public venue.
+The crowd followed de León to an exit after the Christmas toy giveaway event at a public venue.
+Activists ashouted as their cellphones rolled, but de León found himself cornered, he said.

 “He got into my face and thrust his pelvis into my body to try to provoke me,” de León said.
 “I didn't know if there was gonna be a second or third head butt.”